gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 You might get a more liberal regime in Napoleon III or something like that, but it's intermixed with the regal structures, or the church structures: the French were particularly good at coming up with these hybrid soft-liberal republics, one after the other.
 And the Americans did, too, in a different way.

-But that's basically what happened.
-Now, what that meant was that liberalism never really penetrated deeply into the social fabric at all.
+Now, what that
+meant was that liberalism never really penetrated deeply into the social fabric at all.
 For most of the liberal period, if you want to call those 500 years the liberal period, most people in the West lived Christian lives.
 Even if they didn't believe in 1890 in Britain, even if they all just